Affiliate links on Android Authority may earn us a commission. Learn more.

 Contact Apple support

 If you’ve tried all of the previous steps without any success, that suggests a hardware or software issue that only Apple or an authorized repair outlet can resolve.
-Visit Apple’s support website or book an appointment at an Apple Store or third-party service shop.
+Visit Apple’s support website, or book an appointment at an Apple Store or third-party service shop.

 If you’re not covered under AppleCare, be prepared to pay for repairs, assuming they’re possible.
-AirPods aren’t really designed to be fixed, so it’s more likely you’ll be given a replacement or (if you’re out of warranty) have to pay for a replacement yourself.
+AirPods aren’t really engineered to be fixed, so it’s more likely you’ll be given a replacement or (if you’re out of warranty) have to pay for a replacement yourself.
 Short of the very costly AirPods Max, it may make more sense to upgrade to the latest AirPods, or find another highly-rated earbud brand.